 \paragraph{Video selection.} We select $200$ videos each from the validation sets consisting of $1500$ videos in Memento10K and $1000$ in VideoMem.
 To ensure a representative and varied selection of videos, we use a two-step process:

 \begin{enumerate} \item \textbf{Clustering:} We initially cluster videos based on their visual features.
-We extract the average CLIP ResNet~\cite{radford2021clip} embeddings from selected frames of each video — $T{=}5$ middle frames for videos from the Memento dataset and $T{=}7$ middle frames for those from Videomem.
+We extract the average CLIP ResNet~\cite{radford2021clip} embeddings from selected frames of each video — $T{=}5$ linearly spaced frames for videos from the Memento dataset and $T{=}7$ linearly spaced frames from Videomem.
 We then group these videos into $28$ distinct clusters using K-Means Clustering, providing a structured framework for subsequent selection.
 We choose $K{=}28$ by visually inspecting the quality of clusters (generated from hierarchical clustering) for values around $30$.

 \item \textbf{Binning:} Following clustering, we bin videos based on their ground truth memorability scores, creating 10 distinct bins.
 This stratification allows for a balanced representation of memorability levels within the selected videos. \end{enumerate}